Digital Motion X-ray (DMX)

 Is DMX good for my case?

-Caring Medical Regenerative Medicine Clinics has been ordering DMX scans on individuals for many years to document joint instability.
-This has been helpful for certain conditions that can have severe consequences if not properly diagnosed, as well as in trying to more fully understand the extent of the joint damage.
+Caring Medical Regenerative Medicine Clinics has been ordering DMX scans on individuals for many years to document the extent of the joint instability/injury, set an objective baseline, and develop an effective treatment plan.
+We find it beneficial as an advanced diagnostic tool for certain conditions that can have severe consequences if not properly diagnosed.
 These cases can include:

 - Upper cervical instability including C1-C2 instability